-Started in 1956, The First State Bank has assets totaling $407 million and deposits totaling $369 million, making the institution a small bank.
-The First State Bank, whose headquarters are in Louise, Texas, lacks premium access to customer service, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-Coming in at a superb 4.5 stars out of 5, The First State Bank is among the top banks, and should be given serious consideration.
-The First State Bank provides customers with a full array of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-It has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, the bank's most basic checking account does not have a monthly charge.
-Banks that offer free checking, in addition to a high savings APY are the best bet for getting the highest income from your deposits while maintaining easy access to your funds.
+Started in 1956, The First State Bank has $407 million in assets as well as $369 million in deposits, which makes the institution a small bank.
+The First State Bank, whose headquarters are in Louise, Texas, lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+With a score of 4.5 out of 5 stars, The First State Bank should be solidly in contention for your choice of bank.
+The First State Bank has a full choice of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+The First State Bank has a fair savings rate compared to the average savings account.
+If you're looking for a checking account for everyday use, The First State Bank's most basic checking does not carry a monthly maintenance charge.
+Locating a checking account with no monthly fee as well as a savings account with a high interest rate at the same bank is your best bet for accruing the most income from your deposits alongside easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.05%, The First State Bank ranks poorly in comparison to the average U.S. bank.
-Its one-year CD earns at a rate of 0.90% and the five-year CD has a rate of 1.66%, while its highest-yielding money market account earns at a rate of 0.10%.
-Given its below average savings rate, you should consider looking at the competition to open savings accounts.
+With a savings rate of 0.10%, The First State Bank ranks poorly compared to the national average.
+Its one-year CD has a rate of 1.16% and the five-year CD earns at a rate of 1.66%, while its highest-yielding money market account has a rate of 0.20%.
+Given its noncompetitive savings rate, you should consider opting for higher earning savings accounts with other banks.

 How The First State Bank's Savings Rates Compare

-The First State Bank is a brick-and-mortar bank, with 10 total branches in Texas.
-It also offers access to mobile and web apps for straightforward access and banking on the go.
-The First State Bank's online and mobile banking services receive high marks from users.
-The The First State Bank mobile app rates a 5.0 out of 5 (with 5 reviews on Apple and Android) compared to the national average of 3.8.
-The First State Bank's mobile app lets you control your funds by reviewing current statements, transferring money and reaching support representatives.
-The First State Bank receives an excellent consumer satisfaction score based on comparatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+The First State Bank is a brick-and-mortar bank, with 10 total bank locations in Texas.
+It also offers access to mobile and web apps for an easy mobile-banking experience.
+The First State Bank receives positive ratings from customers for its mobile platform.
+Out of 5 customer reviews across iOS and Android platforms, the The First State Bank mobile app is scored at 5.0 out of 5 (compared to the national average of 3.8).
+You can utilize The First State Bank's app to control your accounts by looking at monthly statements, sending and receiving money as well as reaching customer service.
+The First State Bank receives a superb consumer satisfaction rating based on relatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.